Kondor Path Tours

 The street is flanked by a stone wall where you can admire the rigor of the Inca builders.

-It does know that the Incas could cut huge stones that fit together with precision and without mortar.
+It is known that the Incas could cut huge stones that fit together with precision and without mortar.

-These structures and walls survived numerous earthquakes, contrasting many Spanish and modern buildings.
+These structures and walls survived numerous earthquakes, contrasting Spanish and modern buildings.

-Cusco is one of the cities where you will find many cathedrals and small churches, so take the time to discover one or two outside the city’s historic center.
+Cusco has many cathedrals and small churches, so take the time to discover one or two outside the city’s historic center.

-There are dozens of churches and cathedrals within walking distance, and you will undoubtedly find several on your way back to your hotel.
+Dozens of churches and cathedrals are within walking distance, and you will undoubtedly find several on your way back to your hotel.

 The most famous is the Cathedral of Cusco, in the Plaza de Armas, but other gems, such as the Church of San Francisco or San Cristobal, are also worth a quick visit.